 4. Push, swing, and hang!
 Shapely arms and a tight, firm behind are easier to achieve than you think.
 Don’t worry if you can’t do a push-up.
 Even modified push-ups will get results.
 Can’t manage even a single pull-up?
 Just hanging from the bar for as long as you can help improve your upper body strength and definition.
 One of the best exercises for the whole body is the standard kettlebell swing.
 To firm up your derriere, squat deep and thrust your hips forward, concentrating on activating your glutes as you power upwards.

 5. Goals are important!
 Long-term goals are important, but short-term goals are even more important.
-Breaking your long-term goals down to small, achievable benchmarks is the best way to avoid being overwhelmed and quit.
+Breaking your long-term goals down into small, achievable benchmarks is the best way to avoid being overwhelmed and quit.
 One great way to do this is to measure your success by more than just the numbers on the scale.
 Maybe you want to look better in your jeans or get in the habit of being in bed by 10 pm.
 Focus on improving every day rather than drastic changes.
 Pace yourself.
 Take it one day at a time.
 Attaching your goals to overarching goals, deadlines and rewarding your victories are all important mental strategies to make your bid for fitness a success.